qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

     when hovering over a feature of the active layer with the |mapTips| :sup:`Show Map Tips` icon pressed.
     Applicable when |checkbox| :guilabel:`Enable Map Tips` is active and no :guilabel:`HTML Map Tip` is set.
+* :guilabel:`Sort Order`: an optional
+  :ref:`expression <vector_expressions>` that controls the default ordering of features when displayed in the :ref:`attribute table views <attribute_table_view>` and :ref:`relation editor widgets <vector_attributes_menu>`.
+You can set the sort direction using the arrow button next to the |expression| :guilabel:`expression` field.
+This setting works in conjunction with the :guilabel:`Display name` to provide a consistent feature display experience.
 * |checkbox| :guilabel:`Enable Map Tips` controls whether to display map tips for the layer
 * The :guilabel:`HTML Map Tip` provides a complex and full HTML text editor for map tips, mixing QGIS expressions and html styles and tags (multiline, fonts, images, hyperlink, tables, ...).